 Macros per slice (out of eight): 89kcals, 8g protein, 25g carbs (out of which 11g is fiber so net carbs: 14g), 1g fat.

-Note: For the caramel flavor, you can use this or this – you can also just sub it with vanilla essence +/- some orange or lemon zest (mmm!!!)
-You can also just omit the caramel flavoring completely and your cake will still taste caramely in flavor due to the combo of medjool dates and coconut sugar.
+Note: You can also just omit the caramel flavoring completely too and your cake will still taste caramely in flavor due to the combo of medjool dates and coconut sugar.